Publicis streamlines structure, appoints new senior executive

 The world's third-biggest advertising agency by sales, which has been lagging rivals WPP and Omnicom in terms of growth, faces weakness in the United States where customers have delayed or cut marketing projects.

-The company said that from January its various agencies would be organized into four divisions: Publicis Communications, Publicis Media, Publicis Healthcare and Publicis.Sapient - for digital clients.
+The company said that from January its various agencies would be organised into four divisions: Publicis Communications, Publicis Media, Publicis Healthcare and Publicis.Sapient - for digital clients.

 After successive acquisitions in recent years, some analysts have suggested that the company had become more of a financial holding company than an integrated public relations group.